DRuggeri/labinator_site/content/docs/models/_index.md

 While there are a lot of cheap/easy ways to meet this requirement, it certainly doesn't cause any harm to add a little [flair/polish](../about/#why-should-it-be-portable) to everything.
 Besides... home labbing is an awesome hobby - so why not incorporate *more hobbies* into the process?

-Enter: 3D modelling and 3D printing
+Enter: 3D modeling and 3D printing

 During the pandemic I finally broke down and bought a 3D printer.
 I've always been interested in them and like many others, I had a bit more time on my hands than I knew what to do with!